 Alongside chigiri-e, I write and illustrate picture books about a pair of socks.
 “Bocchi and Pocchi: A Tale of Two Socks” is my first picture book.
 The ‘Bocchi & Pocchi’ series has been published in the UK and translated into six languages including Spanish, Catalan, Chinese, Korean, Vietnamese and Japanese.
 You can see my children’s books here.

-Now I’m a mum of two children, I believe in power of children’s books.
+As a mother of two children, I believe in power of children’s books.
 I love reading to my children at bedtime.
 It helps us unwind and deepen our bond.
 I hope my books will offer toddlers and young children the experience of kindness and warmth and foster awareness of caring for the world.

 I have recenlty worked with BBC Children’s for their Storytime App.
 I illustrated one of ten stories on the app called “Olanna’s Super Senses” written by Destynee Onwochei.